2021 WNBA Commissioner's Cup

 The 2021 WNBA Commissioner's Cup was the WNBA's first ever Commissioner's Cup in league history.
 The Cup Final featured the top Eastern Conference Cup Connecticut Sun facing off against the top Western Conference team Seattle Storm.
 The Sun came into the Cup Final with a Cup record of 9–1 against fellow Eastern Conference teams, while the Storm entered with a 8–2 record against their Western Conference counterparts.

 Led by Cup MVP Breanna Stewart, Seattle won the game by double-digits, claiming the inaugural Cup Final Title.

 Road to the Cup Final

-The Commissioner's Cup starts by designating a portion of regular-season games – 10 games per team – as counting towards Cup play.
-The team from each conference with the top record in designated “Cup games” then compete for the Commissioner's Cup title and a special prize pool.
+The Commissioner's Cup starts by designating a portion of regular-season games—10 games per team—as counting toward Cup play.
+The team from each conference with the top record in designated "Cup games" then compete for the Commissioner's Cup title and a special prize pool.
 Cup games are the first home game and first road game each team plays against its five conference rivals.